Trying to shop sustainably? Here’s what you need to consider.

 Still, we all need new stuff sometimes; even I have had to replace the pair of yoga pants I’ve lived in since the start of the pandemic.
 By choosing products that are made sustainably, from companies that have demonstrated a commitment to minimize their environmental impact, experts say it is possible to make a difference.

 But choosing wisely “really requires the consumer to do their homework,” said Alexis Bateman, director of the Sustainable Supply Chains program at Massachusetts Institute of Technology.
 There is little government oversight of company claims about environmental impact.
-Though manufacturers can get their products labeled “eco-friendly” through a huge range of certification programs, “it’s kind of like the wild west,” Bateman said.
+Though manufacturers can get their products labeled “eco-friendly” through a huge range of certification programs, “it’s kind of like the Wild West,” Bateman said.
 There’s no independent validation of these certifications.

 To determine whether a product is truly “green,” you’ll have to look deeper than its earth-toned packaging.